size 0.69 MB / 0.71 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your drum busses sounding flat and lifeless?
+Are your synth patches sounding a little stale?
 I found a fix.
-We’ve all been there - you're in the…
+We've all been there in the studio -…